Fast methods for denoising matrix completion formulations, with applications to robust seismic data interpolation: Numerical experiments

-State of the art trace interpolation schemes transform the data into sparsifying domains, for example using the Fourier~\cite{Sacci1998} and Curvelet~\cite{Herrmann2008} transforms.
-The underlying {\it sparse structure} of the data is then be exploited to recover the missing traces.
-The approach proposed in this paper allows us to instead exploit the {\it matrix structure} of seismic data, and to design formulations that can achieve trace interpolation using matrix-completion strategies.
+State of the art trace-interpolation schemes transform the data into sparsifying domains, for example using the Fourier~\cite{Sacci1998} and curvelet~\cite{Herrmann2008} transforms.
+The underlying {\it sparse structure} of the data is then exploited to recover the missing traces.
+The approach proposed in this paper allows us to instead exploit the low-rank {\it matrix structure} of seismic data, and to design formulations that can achieve trace-interpolation using matrix-completion strategies.

-The main challenge in applying rank-minimization for seismic trace interpolation is to find a transform domain that satisfies the following two properties: \begin{enumerate} \item Fully sampled seismic lines have low-rank structure (quickly decaying singular values) \item Subsampled seismic lines have high rank (slowly decaying singular values). \end{enumerate} When these two properties hold, rank-penalization formulations allow the recovery of missing traces.
+The main challenge in applying rank-minimization for seismic trace-interpolation is to find a {\it transform domain} that satisfies the following two properties: \begin{enumerate} \item Fully sampled seismic lines have low-rank structure (quickly decaying singular values) \item Subsampled seismic lines have high rank (slowly decaying singular values). \end{enumerate} When these two properties hold, rank-penalization formulations allow the recovery of missing traces.
 To achieve these aims, we use the transformation from the source-receiver (s-r) domain to the midpoint-offset (m-h).
-The conversion from (s-r) domain to (m-h) domain is a coordinate transformation, with the midpoint is defined by $m = \frac{1}{2}(s+r)$ and the half-offset is defined by $h = \frac{1}{2}(s-r)$.
-This transformation is illustrated by transforming the 12Hz and 60Hz source-receiver domain frequency slices in Figs.~\ref{fig:1}(a) and (b) to the midpoint-offset domain frequency slices in Figs.~\ref{fig:1}(e) and (f).
+The conversion from (s-r) domain to (m-h) domain is a coordinate transformation, with the midpoint is defined by m = $\frac{1}{2}$(s+r) and the half-offset is defined by h = $\frac{1}{2}$(s-r).\footnote{ \black{In mathematical terms, the transformation from (s-r) domain to (m-h) domain represents a tight frame.}} This transformation is illustrated by transforming the 12Hz and 60Hz source-receiver domain frequency slices in Figs.~\ref{fig:1}(a) and (b) to the midpoint-offset domain frequency slices in Figs.~\ref{fig:1}(e) and (f).
 The corresponding subsampled frequency slices in the midpoint-offset domain are shown in Figs.~\ref{fig:1}(g) and (h).

 To show that the midpoint-offset transformation achieves aims 1 and 2 above, we plot the decay of the singular values of both the 12Hz and 60Hz frequency slices in the source-receiver domain and in the midpoint-offset domain in Figs.~\ref{fig:2} (a) and (c).
 Notice that the singular values of both frequency slices decay faster in the midpoint-offset domain, and that the singular value decay is slower for subsampled data in Figs.~\ref{fig:2} (b) and (d).